Fort Worth Child Sexual Abuse Attorney

-Your first consultation is free, so don’t hesitate to call the Fort Worth law office to arrange yours today.
+Your first consultation is free, so don’t hesitate to contact the Fort Worth law office to arrange yours today.

 How a Personal Injury Lawyer Can Help If Your Child Has Been Sexually Abused

 However, now is not the time for you to navigate a contested legal claim.
 You need – and deserve – to focus on helping your child recover and heal.
 That’s where accomplished Fort Worth injury lawyer Jason Stephens can help.

 For more than 22 years, Jason Stephens has stood up for victims of abuse and helped them fight to recover substantial monetary awards.
 Attorney Jason Stephens knows that money can’t turn back the clock or make things magically better.
 However, he has also seen what a difference money can make in the lives of victims and their families.
 It can cover the costs of medical bills, therapy, lost wages, and simply compensate for the anguish and suffering that arise from abuse.
 In some cases, additional money can even be awarded just to punish the person who has caused so much harm.

 As Jason Stephens navigates your case, he will:

 - Determine Who Else Might Be Liable: You could potentially have a legitimate claim for damages against someone other than the person who molested or sexually abused your child.
 Attorney Jason Stephens will carefully investigate the circumstances surrounding the abuse to identify if someone’s negligence helped to create a situation that put your child in danger.

 - Work With Law Enforcement: It’s very possible that your civil case and a related criminal case will unfold at the same time.
 If this happens, Stephens Law will cooperate with law enforcement agencies in an effort to not only support their investigation but also to ensure that all pertinent evidence is uncovered.

 - Navigate the Complexities of Parallel Criminal Proceedings: Things can get complicated if your child’s abuser is charged with a crime in Fort Worth.
 Criminal cases are usually prioritized, which could have implications for your pursuit of compensation.
 Attorney Jason Stephens will handle any curveballs and make sure that your case moves forward as quickly as possible.